Automattic/social-logos/README.md

 - A folder called `svg-min`.
 This folder contains minimized SVGs of every Social Logo.
 These SVGs can be dragged directly into Sketch for mockups.
 - A folder called `svg-sprite`.
 This folder contains a single SVG sprite called `social-logos.svg`, which can be referenced using `use`.
 But this doesn't work in IE at all yet, eventually it will work in Edge and newer.
-- A folder called `react`.
-This folder contains a social-logo component for use in React based environment.
 - A folder called `icon-font`.
 This folder contains different icon font files and css files.
 - A folder called `build`.
-This folder contains the minified component that will be exported to npm
+This folder contains the minified component and example that will be exported to npm

 Do remember to update the React components where they are used, when you add a new icon.